-Coming to fashion and style details of the evening, as expected giving a sartorial node to the hosts, Duchess chose a green dress.
+Coming to fashion and style details of the evening, as expected to give a sartorial node to the hosts, Duchess chose a green dress.
 She was wearing Missoni Metallic Lurex Mint Green Dress.

 The $2480 dress is described on Net-a-Porter as, “Missoni’s whisper-weight mint Lurex dress is woven with shimmering threads and has an elegant V-shaped neckline – the pleated midi skirt looks really classic, too”.
 Missoni label is known for its classically elegant knitted and woven dresses.

 The shimmering dress was a beautiful choice on Catherine’s part.
-It’s wrapped bodice with fitted waistline had a flattering silhouette with pleated skirt.
+It’s wrapped bodice with fitted waistline had a flattering silhouette with a pleated skirt.
 Adding a touch of vintage was the blouson sleeves.
-Dress is not available any more.
+The dress is not available any more.

 A closer look at the fabric and pattern of the dress.